-There is no entry fee for this competition.
+There is no entre fee for this competition.

 - NAME, TITLE, INSTITUTIONAL AFFILIATION (S)

 - CONTACT INFO (ADDRESS, PHONE, EMAIL):

 The anonymous entry pdf must include an *ethnographic statement (of no more than 400 words) which connects the poem(s) submitted to anthropology which will be taken into account as the judges make their award selections.
 Examples of ethnographic statements can be found in the poems published in Anthropology and Humanism (http://onlinelibrary.wiley.com/doi/10.1111/anhu.12058/full).

 Before you submit a manuscript to the competition, please consider exploring the work of the ethnographic poets we have published.
 We’re drawn to technical virtuosity combined with abundant imagination, vivid imagery, musical approaches to fresh language, risk-taking, and an ability to convey penetrating insights into human experience.
 We seek a layer of trust concerning the writer’s experience and perspective as both anthropologist and creative writer, one who is ethically responsible in terms of representing the other, one who is able to locate his or her reader in the context of the ethnographic study and reveal anthropological themes associated with any of the fields of anthropology.